Algorithmic correspondence and analytic rules: The algorithm

-\item \textbf{Atomic cuts + PIA parts.} \ Consider the leaves of $\pi_\varphi$ and perform all possible cuts on atomic red-coloured formulas $x: p$ occurring in $\pi_\varphi$.
-These cuts generate new axioms of the form\, $\Gamma, y= z, y : p \vd z : p, \Delta$\, in which the new relational atom $y = z$ appears in the conclusion of each cut with cut formulas $y : p$ and $z : p$.
-If a proposition variable $x: p$ occurs only positively or only negatively in $\varphi$, then cut either with an atomic initial rule of the form $ x: \abot \vd x: p$ or with $x: p \vd \top$.
-Collect all the conclusions of these cut-applications, and use them as leaves in a (cut-free) forward-chaining proof-search with goal $\vd x : \bvarphi$, where only tonicity rules are used.\footnote{Notice that we are compositionally constructing all the \emph{maximal PIA subformulas}, that here coincide with those subformulas that can be constructed using only tonicity rule.
-Notice that whenever an atomic subformula of $\bvarphi$ is uniform, it is substituted with $\abot$ (resp.~$\aatop$) if in succedent (resp.~precedent) position, so it is not strictly speaking a subformula of $\bvarphi$.} Collect all the attempts $\pi^{\,i}_\varphi$ generated in this way.
+\item \textbf{Atomic cuts + PIA parts.} \ Consider the leaves of $\pi_\varphi$ and perform all possible cuts on atomic red-coloured formulas $x: \rp$ occurring in $\pi_\varphi$.
+These cuts generate new axioms of the form\, $\Gamma, y= z, y : \bp \vd z : \bp, \Delta$\, in which the new relational atom $y = z$ appears in the conclusion of each cut with cut formulas $y : \rp$ and $z : \rp$.
+If a proposition variable $x: \rp$ occurs only positively or only negatively in $\varphi$, then cut either with an atomic initial rule of the form $ x: \abot \vd x: \rp$ or with $x: \rp \vd x: \top$.
+Collect all the conclusions of these cut-applications, and use them as leaves in a (cut-free) forward-chaining proof-search with goal $\vd x : \bvarphi$.
+Stop the proof search only when you reach a sequent where all its formula are some of the maximal PIA subformulas\footnote{Notice that he maximal PIA subformulas here coincide with those subformulas that can be constructed using only tonicity rules.} of $\varphi$, and possibly formulas of the type $y : \bot$ or $y : \top$.
+Collect all the attempts $\pi^{\,i}_\varphi$ generated in this way.

+\item \textbf{Skeleton part.} \ Perform a backward-chaining proof search on $\vd x : \bvarphi$ in which we decompose all and only the Skeleton connectives of $\varphi$.\footnote{Here we are compositionally destroying all the Skeleton connectives namely $\wdia$ and $\aand$ if occurring in precedent position, and $\wbox, \aor$ and $\ararr$ if occurring in succedent position.
+Decomposing the Skeleton of $\varphi$ is equivalent to apply only translation rules proceeding bottom-up.} Notice that when the input formula is definite (cf.~Notation \ref{not:MASSA_definite}), we only need unary rules to decompose the Skeleton of $\varphi$.